SQLitis/monsters/README.rst

   Improved grab|51|Huge|42|Dinosaur, Battletitan|Monster Manual III|36
   improved grab|62|Colossal|46|Dinosaur, Liopleurodon|Dragon Magazine|38

-Interestingly, if we restrict to Large or smaller, there are no reversals; all Large are better grapplers than all Medium-size are better grapplers than all Small.
+Interestingly, if we restrict to Large or smaller, there are no reversals; all Large animals or magical beasts are better grapplers than all Medium-size, which are in turn better grapplers than all Small.

 .. code-block:: bash